 The Wauwatosa School District believes all students are unique, have the ability to learn and achieve, and need opportunities for optimal development.
 We believe intelligence is dynamic and fluid and that educational systems should be responsive to students’ needs.

 Students with gifts and talents are capable of high performance and require differentiated and challenging educational services beyond those provided in the general school program.
 Gifted services span all grade levels and provide a variety of opportunities to students with a wide array of gifts, talents, and sustained interests.

 Wisconsin State Statutes define gifted and talented students as, “Pupils enrolled in public schools who give evidence of high-performance capability in intellectual, creative, artistic, leadership, or specific academic areas and who need services or activities not ordinarily provided in a regular school program in order to fully develop such capabilities.” (from s.118.35(1), Wis.
 Stats.)

 Gifted and Talented Services

-The purpose of providing gifted and talented services is to make those persons responsible for a student’s education aware of the student’s capabilities so that the best match can be made of capabilities to programming.
-Identification of gifted services is an ongoing and continuous process to develop awareness of student capabilities and needs.
-All students are considered for gifted education services in kindergarten through 12th grade.
+The purpose of gifted and talented services is to provide students with challenge, opportunity, and intellectual rigor within our core curriculum and instruction.
+Identification of gifted services is an ongoing and continuous process, and all students are considered for gifted education services in kindergarten through 12th grade.